vitaliihonta/zio-temporal/docs/src/main/mdoc/core/activities.md

 ```

 Important notes regarding `ZIO` example:
-- In order to run `ZIO` inside the activity, it's required for the activity to have an implicit `ZActivityOptions` available.
+- In order to run `ZIO` inside the activity, it's required for the activity to have an implicit `ZActivityRunOptions` available.
-- `ZActivityOptions[+R]` contains the following:
+- `ZActivityRunOptions[+R]` contains the following:
   - `zio.Runtime[+R]` instance allowing to run the `ZIO` itself
   - `ActivityCompletionClient` instance which allows to complete the Activity asynchronously
   - Those, the Activity method execution won't block on the worker, allowing to utilize resources better.